AdaLabs/gnat-vms/README.md

 ### 5.2 Build canadian binutils

-We will build binuutils only to use the *as* component.
+We will build binutils only to use the *as* component.
 The *ld* component will be built in gcc (above), as it is a wrapper to the *VMS LINKER*

 The script below will ask you a few questions and verifications, without exiting in error.
 It will ask for your *root password*, so it is your duty to review it.